 - A copy of the documentation and the application submitted in order to request the above-mentioned Nulla Osta;

 - In case of a sole proprietorship, a certification of the abstract identification of the resources necessary for entrepreneurial, commercial or artisan activity to be undertaken, issued by the competent administrative authority above-mentioned.

 - In case of freelance carrying out an unregulated profession:

 - Declaration of responsibility, sent by the Italian employer to the competent Directorial Labour Committee.
-It must be stated that, basing on the related contract, it won’t be carry out any employer work.
+It must be stated that based on the related contract, it won’t be carried out any employer work.
 Its copy must also be attached;

-- A declaration of the legal representative of the company, which grants to the self-employer worker, a compensation higher than the minimum required by law for exemption from participation in health care expenditure;
+- A declaration of the legal representative of the company, which grants to the self-employed worker, a compensation higher than the minimum required by law for exemption from participation in health care expenditure;

 How can I apply for the Electronic Residency Permit, once I have got my Self-employment Visa as a freelance or unregulated professions worker?

 You must request the release of the corresponding electronic residence permit within 8 days of your entrance in Italy, with your one-year multiple entrance Self-employment Visa (inside quota), presenting yourself in person to the competent post-office.
 In that occasion you must have:

 - an identity card;